 BMI can vary depending on bone structure, frame size and muscle mass.
 You should aim to fall somewhere in the range of 18.5 to 24.9 for a healthy body weight, however.
 If you are 5 feet 5 inches tall, that would be between 111 and 150 pounds.

 Age is not a factor in the formula used to calculate BMI.
 But age does have an effect on ideal body weight.
-For children and teens under the age of 20, BMI is compared to age on a growth chart developed by the Centers for Disease Control and Prevention.
+For children and teens under the age of 20, BMI is compared to age on clinical growth charts developed by the Centers for Disease Control and Prevention.
 Your pediatrician can help you determine a healthy weight for a child or teenager.

 Body Shape Matters